nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add -s sn/John Does sp/81234567 pn/Mrs Doe pp/91234567`

-> :bulb: The student's phone number, parent's name and parent's phone number are optional details for tutors to include.
+* The student's phone number, parent's name and parent's phone number are optional details for you to include.

+> :bulb: TutorAid does not allow you to add duplicate students.
+A student is considered as a duplicate if he/she has
+> the exact same name (case-insensitive) as an existing student in the app.
+> For example, TutorAid will consider 'John Doe' and 'john doe' as the same student, but not 'John Doe' and 'John'.

 ### Listing all students : `list`